YOUR PARTICIPATION IS KEY!

 We’re manifesting revolutionary, caring and self-sustainable projects developed from 2015 to 2019 by Ana Lucia Alves (aka Aradhana dd), after she co-founded and successfully ran a beautiful Charity.

-The Healing Arts ~ Starting with our Female Artisans, Ganga Boutique and our YME movies (motion pictures to benefit all)
+The Healing Arts ~ Starting with our Female Artisans

-Vastu & Sadhu Huts ~ For your healthy retirement
+Our Vastu Huts ~ For your healthy living & retirement

 Self Sustainable Eco-Villages ~ For healthy and independent living